Insights into the physics of neutron star interiors from pulsar glitches: Dynamical constraints from spin-up observations

 To extract information on the parameters $x_{1,2}$ and $b_{1,2}$, the formula \eqref{eq:dOmegap} must be supplemented with the exact dependence of its four parameters $\omega$, $\Delta\Omega_p^\infty$ and $\lambda_{\pm}$ on the physical parameters $x_{1,2}$, $b_{1,2}$ and the initial conditions.
 For example, the two relaxation timescales $1/\lambda_\pm$ in \eqref{eq:dOmegap} are functions of all the four parameters $b_{1,2}$ and $x_{1,2}$,

-The explicit formulae for $\omega$ and $\Delta\Omega_p^\infty$, as well as the link of the averaged physical parameters $b_{1,2}$ and $x_{1,2}$ with the local microscopic input (including entrainment), are given in \citep{montolimagistrelli+2020}. \\ \\ \emph{Physical interpretation of the parameters -} Exactly as the Baym's model, also the system \eqref{eq:3c} is agnostic about the location of the superfluid components, so that the moment of inertia fractions $x_{1,2}$ of the two superfluid components do not necessarily correspond to crust and core superfluid.
-For example, the two superfluid components may be both located in the core of the star \citep{souriechamel2020}.
+The explicit formulae for $\omega$ and $\Delta\Omega_p^\infty$, as well as the link of the averaged physical parameters $b_{1,2}$ and $x_{1,2}$ with the local microscopic input (including entrainment), are given in \cite{montolimagistrelli+2020}. \\ \\

+\emph{\textbf{Physical interpretation of the parameters} -} The system \eqref{eq:3c} is agnostic about the location of the superfluid components: the moment of inertia fractions $x_{1,2}$ do not necessarily correspond to the superfluid in the crust and the superfluid in the core.
+For example, the two superfluid components may be both located in the core of the star \cite{souriechamel2020}.
 The hope is to fit \eqref{eq:dOmegap} from observations of a well-resolved spin-up, and then to infer the most likely values for $x_{1,2}$ and $b_{1,2}$, so to constrain the superfluid regions and the (averaged) friction parameters.

-In the original Baym's model defined in \eqref{baym1} and \eqref{baym2} the entrainment coupling was not explicit, but hidden in the expressions of the phenomenological parameters in terms of the local ones.
+In the original model of \citet{BAYM1969} -- the one defined in \eqref{baym1} and \eqref{baym2} -- the entrainment coupling was not explicit, but hidden in the expressions of the phenomenological parameters.
 We can reduce the full fluid problem to the set of phenomenological ordinary differential equations in \eqref{eq:3c} by following the same reasoning that led to \eqref{tau_rigid}.
-Now, instead of introducing a single average over the whole superfluid region, we formally split it in two non-overlapping domains (labelled by $i=1,2,$),
+Now, instead of introducing a single average over the whole superfluid region, we formally split it into two non-overlapping regions, or layers, labelled by $i=1,2$:

 In this way, the inverse coupling timescales and the moments of inertia fractions can be expressed as (compare with equation \ref{tau_rigid})

 Again, the presence of entrainment affects the interpretation of the macroscopic parameters $x_i$ and $b_i$ in terms of the local input.